From little acorns, mighty oaks grow

 Special Educational Needs and Disabilities (SEND) at Palace Wood Primary School

-We pride ourselves on welcoming all children to Palace Wood Primary School and we are aware that some children will require academic or emotional support during their time in education.
+We pride ourselves on welcoming all children to Palace Wood Primary School.
+Many children will require academic or emotional support during their time in education.
 Sometimes pupils need support for a short time in order to make progress, but for others their needs will be ongoing.

 All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special Educational Needs Coordinator) who oversees provision in school.
 In our school, Amy Root is the SENCO.
 Mrs Root works Monday-Wednesday and can be contacted via the school office or by emailing firstname.lastname@example.org.

 We also have an SEN Governor who discusses SEN support within the school but not specific cases.

 Special Educational Needs Register

 The SEN Register is a list that is kept in school of children who may require support from various people.
 Children who require further support in school and from outside agencies are identified as SEN Support and children whose needs are very complex may have an EHCP (Education, Health and Care Plan) which used to be known as a Statement of Special Educational Needs.
-Parents are informed by letter if their child is added to or removed from the SEN Register.
+Parents/carers are informed by letter if their child is added to or removed from the SEN Register.
 Children do not have to be on the SEN Register to receive support from the SENCO or FLO.